openjdk/jmh/README.md

 Simply adding the `jmh-core` jar file to your build is not enough to be able to run benchmarks._

 **Step 2.
 Building the benchmarks.** Most IDEs are able to open/import Maven projects, and infer the build configuration from Maven project configuration.
-IDEA and Netbeans are able to build JMH benchmark projects with little to no effort.
+IDEA and NetBeans are able to build JMH benchmark projects with little to no effort.
 Eclipse build configuration may need to set up JMH annotation processors to run.